 Last but not least, decide on a color scheme that makes sense and doesn’t overwhelm.
 Do not begin creating your infographic without knowing the colors that you will be using.
 Determine the number and types of colors so that you may use them appropriately.

-Infographics can be found all over the internet these days and we encourage you to try some of your own.
+Infographics and their building blocks can be found all over the internet these days, and we encourage you to try some of your own.
 There are various sites out there which will allow you to create infographics from templates as well as custom options.
-Additionally, Informatics’ design team is experienced in infographic design and always here to help.
-Please, contact us for more information.